Close Menu

 • Inflate — Making larger or more significant

-See also Understanding the Opposite Of Exchange: A Complete Guide
+See also The Opposite of Strife: A Complete Guide to Harmony, Peace, and Resolution

 Final Tips for Effective Use